ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 # Software Supply Chain Use Cases

-## Verifiable Authenticity in Software Distribution Systems
+## Verification that Signing Certificate is Authorized by Supplier

-Package producers (suppliers) release packages to distributors.
-The package by itself does not include a proof of authenticity.
-A signing authority, is tasked with adding a proof of authenticity.
-There is no verifiable information as to what relationship exists between the original package producer (suppliers), the signing authority, and the distributor.
-Often this information is relied upon implicitly by the statement made by the distributor about the supplier.
-Even in scenarios where supplier and signing authority are the same entity they sometimes identify using different names.
-The same scenario can exist between supplier and the distributor.
+Consumers wish to verify the authenticity and integrity of software they use before installation.
+To do this today, they rely on the digital signature of the software.
+This can be misleading, however, as there is no guarantee that the certificate used to sign the software is authorized by the Supplier for signing.
+For example, a malicious actor may obtain a signing certificate from a reputable organization and use that certificate to sign malicious software.
+The consumer, believing the software originated from the reputable organization, would then install malicious software.

-A consumer of a released software wants:
+A consumer of software wants:

-* to understand and verify that an actual relationship link exists between the supplier of a certain software component package and the authorized signing authority that signs the package.
+* to verify the authenticity and integrity of software they use before installation.

 There is no standardized way to:

-* enable the consumer to verify that a relationship link for a certain software component package exists between the supplier and the signing authority and is still valid.
+* enable the consumer to verify that software originated from a 'duly authorized signing party' on behalf of the Supplier.

 ## Multi Stakeholder Evaluation of a Released Software Product